 Yes, saying “thank you” is indeed an effective way to make employees feel warm and fuzzy.
 In fact, 75 percent of people say that receiving a “thank you” from their boss makes them happier.
 (1)

 Expressing this sentiment can be done verbally or in writing.
-Managers should make sure that, if done in person, they execute this gesture in an authentic, unhurried way while looking the employee directly in the eye.
+Managers should ensure that, if done in person, they execute this gesture in an authentic, unhurried manner while maintaining eye contact with the employee.
 A handwritten note is also a great way of thanking an employee.
-It does not have to lengthy; it is truly the thought that counts.
+It does not have to be lengthy; it is truly the thought that counts.

 Broadcast It to the World

-One of the advantages of social media is the ability to convey a message widely to online audiences.
+One of the advantages of social media is its ability to convey a message to a broad online audience.
 Those in charge of marketing at organizations can capitalize on this benefit by posting employee accomplishments on the company’s social media platforms.

 Effective posts do not have to be complicated.
-They need to consist of nothing more than the smiling employee and a brief caption about the reason for the recognition.
-Broadcasting the message showcasing the employee’s great work will make them feel like a star and will be visible to everyone who follows the accounts or even just stumbles upon them.
+They should consist of nothing more than the smiling employee and a brief caption explaining the reason for the recognition.
+Broadcasting a message that showcases the employee’s great work will make them feel like a star and will be visible to everyone who follows the accounts or even stumbles upon them.

 Schedule Social Time

-Demonstrating gratitude to employees does not have to be a huge production.
-In fact, it is small gestures that make a big impact.
-Organizations that make the extra effort will reap the benefits of employees who work hard and feel loyal to the business.
+Demonstrating gratitude to employees does not have to be a massive production.
+It is small gestures that make a significant impact.
+Organizations that make the extra effort will reap the benefits of employees who work hard and feel a sense of loyalty to the business.

 ____________________________